L400-RTI/Training-material/modules/05 - Data modelling.md

 - **Optimize External Table Queries** When querying external tables:

   - Prefer Parquet or Delta formats for efficiency.
-  - Leverage partitioned data structures to minimize scanned data​.
+  - Leverage paReal-Time Intelligencetioned data structures to minimize scanned data​.

 - **Use DirectQuery + Dual Models** in Power BI
   Push as much filtering to KQL queries as possible to avoid large data pulls and reduce Fabric compute charges​​.